morrelinko/spam-detector/README.md

 Each time you call the ``check()`` method on a string, it returns a ``SpamResult`` Object which holds the ... hmm ... spam check result.

-## Currently Supported Spam Detector
+## Currently Supported Spam Detectors

 ###### 1. BlackList Detector: